megadrive/ozbt/COMMANDS.md

 > Displays the points the user has after playing the various games.

 `!rps [rock|paper|scissors]`
-> Play Rock, Paper, Scissors!
+> Play Rock, Paper, Scissors against ozbt!
 If you lose, you're timed out for 30 seconds if ozbt is modded, so play wisely!

 `!uptime`
 > Displays the uptime of the stream.

 ## Mods ##

+`!turn [trigger] [on|off]`
+> Turns any command except itself on or off.
+>> !turn rps off

 `!custom_add [trigger] [message]`
 > Create a custom command for the channel that fires when `!trigger` is used.
 Please note: user-levels are not implemented yet, so anyone can use them currently.